 We received very helpful feedback although with over two hundred delegates we were unable to answer all of the questions on the day.
 So I have highlighted the key themes that came out of discussions to ensure that everyone has the latest information.

 One of the most commonly asked questions was about CON 29.
-During my plenary session I highlighted that this policy relates only to LLC.
+During my plenary session, I highlighted that this policy relates only to LLC.
 Customers will come to us for LLC requests which will sit alongside our current electronic services.
-Land Registry will not provide access to CON 29 information as customers will have to apply for these searches using their existing channels.
+HM Land Registry will not provide access to CON 29 information, as customers will have to apply for these searches using their existing channels.

 The other main talking point was around the actual mechanics of the new LLC service.
 To summarise where responsibility will lie, we will hold the LLC register and provide the statutory LLC service.
 The information below reflects our current thinking:

-- register build – we will create a centralised, digital, open LLC register
+- register build – we will create a centralised, digital, open LLC register; and

 - service operation – the core service will be a spatial database, hosted on the public cloud.
 Our current thinking is that as a digital service, the register will be updated by originating and local authorities using the provided digital interfaces.